Dr. Christian Clark Weighs in on Rising Colon Cancer Rates in Young Adults

 Dr. Clark said, “I’d hate to call this increase in young adults ‘random.’
 Of course random things occur in medicine, but this is a concerning trend that I don’t think we can play off as a random finding.
 We’re starting to see an increase in younger people smoking, so maybe tobacco abuse is playing a role.
 We’re also seeing a rise in obesity, diabetes, and a sedentary lifestyle in the younger generation.
 I think all of these could play a role in this increase.
 Hopefully, researchers can delve into this data and mine out what is causing this rise in young people with colorectal cancer.”

-Although these results are surprising, the recommended age for the average person to begin colon cancer screenings is still 50.
+Although these results are surprising, the recommended age for the average person to begin colon cancer screenings is 45.
 However, if you have a higher risk (due to ethnicity, family history, personal history of cancer, or inflammatory bowel disease), you should begin screening colonoscopies earlier.

 To know your risk, you should ask your family about any history of colon polyps or cancer and at what age they were diagnosed, as well as whether any other gastrointestinal disorders or symptoms run in your family.